 One easy to adapt thing is your print - from signs to programme notes, often they're too wordy and using a tiny font.
 Think about where signs are placed, the font type and size in handouts and produce a large print version for those who might prefer or need it.
-Here's a quick guide from the Sensory Trust on font types and sizes here and some great resources on the Sign Design Society here funpalaces.co.uk
+Here's a quick guide from the Sensory Trust on font types and sizes here and some great resources on the Sign Design Society here

-There are standards that websites should follow, brilliantly summarised here by South Bank University and small things can make a big difference - such as adding descriptions to key image's 'alt' tags so that screen readers can describe them.
+There are standards that websites should follow, which are summarised here on the gov.uk website, and small things can make a big difference - such as adding descriptions to key image's 'alt' tags so that screen readers can describe them.